 A class / method implementation is the source code of a class / method.
 Usually it is between curly brackets: "{" and "}".
-Regarding methods, this is also referred to as the method body.
+Regarding methods, this is also called the method body.

 Interfaces – Example

 An interface in .NET is defined with the keyword interface.
 An interface can contain only method declarations and constants.
 Here is an example of an interface: